astefanutti/skytorch/README.md

 # SkyTorch

-Run PyTorch locally with the Power of Cloud GPUs.
+Run PyTorch locally with GPUs in the cloud.

-SkyTorch registers a `"sky"` device backend in PyTorch that transparently streams tensor operations to cloud GPUs managed by Kubernetes.
+SkyTorch registers a `sky` device backend in PyTorch that virtualizes remote GPUs and transparently streams tensor operations.

+## Examples

 ### MNIST Training